All eyes were on the frightening beast.

 Beware of Book Marketing Services: Bona fide services read and screen books to determine potential for success.
 Profiteers accept vastly dissimilar books, which cannot be served by one-size-fits-all junk marketing.

-Publishing insiders only seek inside players.
-They are understaffed, overworked and move at a snail's pace.
+Beware of publishing insiders.
+Understaffed and overworked, they seek inside players and move at a snail's pace.
 Innovative, electrifying and sales-worthy concepts come with known names.
 Superstars can sell any book.

 Beware of sham agents.
 They tie up clients for a year, for a fee, and do nothing.
 The rate of placement is low, so they get away with poor customer service and no connections, background or insights into publishing.